zkhechadoorian/Spanish_and_Portuguese_Translator/1_nmt_translation/README.md

 ### 📈 Suggested Improvements

-- **Expand Evaluation:** Include additional metrics such as BLEU, ROUGE, or METEOR scores for a more comprehensive assessment of translation quality.
+- **Expand Evaluation:** Include additional metrics such as BLEU, ROUGE in addidtion to METEOR scores for a more comprehensive assessment of translation quality.